party between AIA Triangle's Young Architects Forum and

 general contractor.
 3900 square feet.
 Tim Martin was the structural

+engineer.
 Thanks to TMH Volunteers Sharon Glazener,

 Robert Harper, Monica Hunter, Cynthia Robertson, Leslie McAdams, and Eleanor Stell.